panoptic-labs/docs/research/2025-05-16-implied-volatility-call-wing-premia/2025-05-16-implied-volatility-call-wing-premia.md

 ---
 slug: implied-volatility-call-wing-premia
-title: "Relief Risk Premium: IV & Put Wing Premia"
+title: "Relief Risk Premium: IV & Call Wing Premia"
 tags: [Relief Rallies, Greeks, Uniswap, VRP, Smile]
-image: /img/research/volatility-risk-premium-banner.png
+image: /img/research/relief-risk-premium-banner.png
 description: "Dive into how the relief risk premium manifests itself in OTM call options as well as how this premium can be exploited on the Panoptic platform."
 authors: N
 ---

+![](./relief-risk-premium-banner.png)

+# Feel free to check out our livestream video on YouTube!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/gi2cval4FyY?si=RAkIKPiC8XnM7-NX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-![](./relief-risk-premium-banner.png)

 Panoptic has explored in prior [research](/research/implied-volatility-put-wing-premia) as to how [streamia](/research/streamia-101) interrelates to implied volatility ([IV](/docs/terms/implied_volatility)) for deep out-of-the-money ([OTM](/docs/terms/out_of_the_money)) [Panoption](/docs/terms/panoption)  [put](/docs/terms/put) wings.
 But what about the opposite side of the options [moneyness](/docs/product/moneyness) spectrum?
 How does IV relate to deep OTM Panoption [call](/docs/terms/call) wings?